Mitsu-bis/security-portfolio/Eternal-Blue-Write-Up.md

     y

-(i know my example shows the shell session id as 2, lets pretent the id is 1)
+(i know my example shows the shell session id as 2, lets pretend the id is 1)
 ![alt text](<ScreenShots/MSFConsole session1.png>)

 Now we need to upgrade our shell session to a Meterpreter session.
-We can do this by using the post exploition module called Shell_to_meterpreter.
+We can do this by using the post exploiting module called Shell_to_meterpreter.

-search "shell_to_merterpreter" to find the module.
+search "shell_to_meterpreter" to find the module.

     search shell_to_meterpreter